Siyaanx/machine-learning/README.md

 ***1: Checking for the correlation between the variables***

+Fiding the correlation between the variables indicates the extent to which they are related to one another.
+For instance, from the headmap showing the correlation, the extent to which hotel is related to the stays_in_week_nights is ...

 ***2: Visualizing the overall number of stays in weekend nights in each hotel using barplot***

 ***3: Visualizing the overall number of stays in week nights in each hotel using barplot.***